VitaliiKalinchyk/function-task03-master/README.md

 * `int multiArithmeticElements(int a1, int t, int n)`\
 Task 3.
-Create function MultiArithmeticElements, which determines the multiplication of the first n elements of arithmetic progression of real numbers with a given initial element of progression a1 and progression step t. an is calculated by the formula (an+1 = an + t).
+Create function `multiArithmeticElements`, which determines the multiplication of the first n elements of arithmetic progression of int numbers with a given initial element of progression a1 and progression step t. an is calculated by the formula (an+1 = an + t).

 ###  Example: